AndrewSB/awesome-macOS/README.md

 # awesome-osx
 A curated list of awesome Mac OS open source projects and libraries.
 There is no pre-established order of items, they are in order of submission.
-If you'd like to contribute please read the [guide](https://github.com/AndrewSB/awesome-osx/blob/master/CONTRIBUTING.md)
+If you'd like to contribute please read the [guide](https://github.com/AndrewSB/awesome-osx/blob/master/CONTRIBUTING.md).
+If you're working on iOS I'd also recommend checking out [vsouza](https://github.com/vsouza)'s [awesome-ios](https://github.com/vsouza/awesome-ios)

 Projects in Swift language will be marked with a :🔶:, feel free to add your project.